SanPen/GridCal/doc/md_source/user_interface.md

 ## Grid analysis and diagnostic

-GridCal features an analysis and diagnostics tool (F8) that allows to inspect at a glance the main magnitudes of the grid objects.
+VeraGrid features an analysis and diagnostics tool (F8) that allows to inspect at a glance the main magnitudes of the grid objects.
 For instance if there were outliers in the branches resistance, it would be evident from the histogram charts.